Home » Recipes » Baked Quinoa Falafel with Turmeric Sauce

 My baked quinoa falafel recipe is a simple mixture of chickpeas, shallots, garlic, quinoa, herbs, spices and a little tahini.
 They’re then shaped into balls, chilled to help them keep their shape and then baked for about 40 minutes.

 The result?
-A nutritious falafel that won’t make your tummy hurt, but still has that crunchy outside and soft inside.
+A healthy falafel that won’t make your tummy hurt, but still has that crunchy outside and soft inside.
 Basically, they’re pure perfection!

 gluten-free-quinoa-falafel